Julien Temple: 1980s and 1990s

 In 1983, Temple directed a film for the BBC Arena series called It's All True, named after the 1942 unfinished Orson Welles film.
 Compered by Welles himself, the film comprised many short segments about the state of the video industry, both real and imagined, many featuring cameos by celebrities including Mel Brooks, Grace Jones, Ray Davies, and Koo Stark.
 This was followed by Temple's next theatrical release, the short film Jazzin' for Blue Jean featuring David Bowie which was released as a support feature to The Company of Wolves.
 By 1985, Temple was now well known for being a director of successful music videos by the Kinks, The Rolling Stones, David Bowie and other British artists, several of which were early, groundbreaking, videos for the new MTV channel, but he was yet to direct a major film.

 In 1986, Temple directed the film version of Colin MacInnes' book Absolute Beginners.
 One of the most expensive films in British history, the fate of the studios involved (as well as several careers) were dependent on the success of the film.
 The film was critically panned in the UK.
 As it was a musical, rather than a straight adaptation of the book, it was attacked for a lack of narrative; it was also called "a series of badly-linked music videos".
 Absolute Beginners was financially unsuccessful and was partly responsible for the Goldcrest company going bankrupt.
 Temple found himself being blamed personally for the failure.
-He moved to the United States, where he was offered the film Earth Girls Are Easy, as well as a series of music videos for such artists as Duran Duran, Janet Jackson, Neil Young and Tom Petty.
+He moved to the United States, where he directed Earth Girls Are Easy, as well as a series of music videos for such artists as Duran Duran, Janet Jackson, Neil Young and Tom Petty.
+He set up the Nitrate Film production company in 1986 with his wife, producer Amanda Temple.

 Temple returned to the UK in the late 1990s, where he continued to make films and music videos.
 Vigo: Passion for Life (1998) recounts the passionate relationship between French film maker Jean Vigo (1905–34) and his wife Lydou, who both suffered from tuberculosis.
 The film was not well received.
 A reviewer in Sight & Sound commented that the film "although absolutely faithful to the facts, is absolutely dreadful".